dgdfurkan/dgdfurkan/README.md

-- 👋 Hi, I’m Furkan.
-I am digital game designer at Bilgi University.
+- 👋 Hi there, I'm Furkan, a digital game designer at Bilgi University.
-- 👀 I’m interested in coding and game.
+- 👀 I'm passionate about coding and game design.
-- 🌱 I’m currently learning Unity, Unreal Engine.
+- 🌱 Currently, I'm focused on learning Unity and Unreal Engine, both of which I believe are essential tools for creating engaging and immersive game experiences.